dasch-swiss/dsp-js-lib/README.md

 ## Installation

 Run `npm install @knora/api --save` in the root directory of your project.
+Make sure to install the lib's peer dependencies, see below.

+## Dependencies and Peer Dependencies

+This library depends on `RxJS`, `jsonld`, and `json2typescript`. `jsonld` and `json2typescript` are only used internally and listed as dependencies.

+`RxJS` is listed as a peer dependency and **not** installed with `npm install`.
+It can be installed with `npm run peer-deps` when you are working on this project.
+`RxJS`'s `Observable` is used in this library's public API and has to be compatible with whatever version of `RxJS` is used in the productive environment, e.g. an Angular application.
+This library works with `RxJS`'s major version defined in `package.json` .
+See `rxjs.md` for details.

 ## Starting example